The Old Testament Presents... Reflections of Christ

 Near the end of Hosea's prophecy, Jehovah, the covenant-keeping Redeemer, said, ''...there is no savior beside Me'' (13:4).
 Of course, the Jehovah of the Old Testament is the Lord Jesus Christ of the New. ''Neither is there salvation in any other; for there is no other name under heaven given among men, whereby we must be saved'' (Acts 4:12).
 An angel of the Lord appeared unto Joseph and assured him that he did not need to fear taking Mary to be his wife, ''for that which is conceived in her is of the Holy Spirit'' (Mat 1:20).
 The angel also said, ''Thou shalt call His name Jesus; for He shall save His people from their sins'' (Mat 1:21).
 Hosea stated a great truth, which the apostle Paul affirmed when he wrote: ''For there is one God, and one mediator between God and men, the man, Christ Jesus, who gave Himself a ransom for all, to be testified in due time.''
 (1Timothy 2:5,6).

-See the Book Notes on Hosea for a more complete discussion of these truths.
+See the Book Notes on Hosea for a verse by verse study of this book.

 Return to table of contents for ''The Old Testament Presents...
 Reflections of Christ,''